0E9B061F/addmag/README.md

 # NOTIFICATIONS

-Specify the `-n` flag to generate desktop notifications, ie.:

-  `addmag -n LINK`
+Specify the `-n` flag to generate desktop notifications, e.g., `addmag -n LINK`

 A notification will be created on success or failure.
 Failure notifications will be marked critical.